 The accounting guidance for "Variable Interest Entities" is a consolidation model that considers if a company has a controlling financial interest in a VIE.
 A controlling financial interest will have both (a) the power to direct the activities of a VIE that most significantly impact the VIE's economic performance and (b) the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
 Entities are required to consolidate a VIE when it is determined that they have a controlling financial interest in a VIE and therefore, are the primary beneficiary of that VIE, as defined by the accounting guidance for "Variable Interest Entities."
-In determining whether TCC is the primary beneficiary of a VIE, management considers factors such as equity at risk, the amount of the VIE's variability TCC absorbs, guarantees of indebtedness, voting rights including kick-out rights, the power to direct the VIE, variable interests held by related parties and other factors.
+In determining whether TCC is the primary beneficiary of a VIE, management considers factors such as equity at risk, the amount of the VIE's variable interests held by related parties and other factors.
 Management believes that significant assumptions and judgments were applied consistently.

 AEP Texas Central Transition Funding I LLC, AEP Texas Central Transition Funding II LLC and AEP Texas Central Transition Funding III LLC, wholly-owned subsidiaries of TCC, (collectively Transition Funding) were formed for the sole purpose of issuing and servicing securitization bonds related to Texas Restructuring Legislation.
 Management has concluded that TCC is the primary beneficiary of Transition Funding because TCC has the power to direct the most significant activities of the VIE and TCC's equity interest could potentially be significant.
 Therefore, TCC is required to consolidate Transition Funding.
-The securitized bonds totaled \$1.8 billion and \$2 billion as of December 31, 2014 and 2013, respectively, and are included in current and long-term debt on the balance sheets.
-Transition Funding has securitized transition assets of \$1.6 billion and \$1.9 billion as of December 31, 2014 and 2013, respectively, which are presented separately on the face of the balance sheets.
+The securitized bonds totaled \$1.5 billion and \$1.8 billion as of December 31, 2015 and 2014, respectively, and are included in Long-term Debt Due Within One Year - Nonaffiliated and Long-term Debt - Nonaffiliated on the balance sheets.
+Transition Funding has securitized transition assets of \$1.3 billion and \$1.6 billion as of December 31, 2015 and 2014, respectively, which are presented separately on the face of the balance sheets.
 The securitized transition assets represent the right to impose and collect Texas true-up costs from customers receiving electric transmission or distribution service from TCC under recovery mechanisms approved by the PUCT.
-The securitization bonds are payable only from and secured by the securitized transition assets.
-The bondholders have no recourse to TCC or any other AEP entity.
-TCC acts as the servicer for Transition Funding's securitized transition asset and remits all related amounts collected from customers to Transition Funding for interest and principal payments on the securitization bonds and related costs.
+The securitization bonds are payable only from and secured by the securitized transition Funding's securitized transition asset and remits all related amounts collected from customers to Transition Funding for interest and principal payments on the securitization bonds and related costs.